bwvdnbro/bwvdnbro.github.io/_posts/2019-02-03-tools-i-use-for-scientific-code-execution.markdown

 The tools below are similar to the automation tools above, except that they introduce a new introducing feature: parallelisation.
-All systems nowadays (even your laptop) have a number (usually something like 4, 8 or 16) parallel threads to their disposal that can execute commands simultaneously.
-Unfortunately, you cannot normally use these threads manually from the command line; the responsibility for using the parallel environment correctly is left to the individual programs you use.
-If your program does not support using multiple threads, it will just run on a single thread, and you will be wasting a large fraction of your available resources.
+All systems nowadays (even your laptop) have a number (usually something like 4, 8 or 16) cores to their disposal that can execute commands simultaneously.
+Unfortunately, you cannot normally use these cores manually from the command line; the responsibility for using the parallel environment correctly is left to the individual programs you use.
+If your program does not support using multiple threads (a *thread* is a single active core, or the equivalent of a single serial program), it will just run on a single core, and you will be wasting a large fraction of your available resources.
 The tools discussed below can help you exploit the additional available computing power.

 ## Python multiprocessing